Engineering Software is Nothing Like Engineering a Bridge

-Bridges (all structures really) are intentionally built much stronger than needed for normal usage to allow for small miscalculations, emergency situations, unexpected loads, misuse, and degredation.
+Bridges (all structures really) are intentionally built much stronger than needed for normal usage to allow for small miscalculations, emergency situations, unexpected loads, misuse, and degradation.

 Engineering software is completely different

-Software meanwhile is discrete; a single small error can result in a disproportionately large failure.
+Software is discrete; a single small error can result in a disproportionately large failure.
 A single typo in a 100,000-line program can cause it to fail catastrophically.
 Yes, even getting a thousandth of a percent of a program wrong can cause total failure.
-No bridge ever collapsed because the engineer got a thousandth of a percent of the building material’s properties wrong, or made a calculation a thousandth of a percent off.

 In software development the margin of error is literally undefined behavior.

-Software engineers also fly blind when it comes to materials.
+Software engineers fly blind when it comes to materials.
 We can't consult a book that will tell us how "thick" our website must be to support 100,000 users.
 We also frequently design with no real concept what our loads will actually be.
 If we are creating a new website chances are the initial volumes will be an order of magnitude lower, or higher, than we were told to expect.
-If it becomes popular it will have another order of magnitude higher traffic than planned.
+If it becomes popular it will have further, higher orders of magnitude higher traffic than planned.

-On the positive side, the cost of changing a structure in virtual space is several orders of magnitude lower than in physical space.
-Larger software projects usually allow us to build reusable components that have tests that ensure certain behaviors - then we rerun them in various environments to make sure our assumptions still hold.
+On the positive side, the cost of changing a structure in virtual space is several orders of magnitude lower than changing a structure in physical space.
+In addition, software projects usually allow us to build reusable components that have tests that ensure certain behaviors - then we rerun them in various environments to make sure our assumptions still hold.
 We can also more reliably simulate behavior and load before we ship, which means we can load test our site before going live.